reactioncommerce/reaction-docs/developer/developer-faqs.md

 ### Do you have a list of community provided plugins, themes or other resources?

 We compiled a curated list of community projects that can be found in the wild.
-Over time, this list will continue to grow and some of the project's may become deprecated.
+Over time, this list will continue to grow and some of the projects may become deprecated.
 Please drop us a note if you spot new awesome contributions out there!
 [Community Resources](/developer/community-resources.md).

 ## Deployment